-Based on events and circumstances known to us to date, we believe that the Company may be subject the following risks beyond 2020:
+Based on events and circumstances known to us to date, we believe that the Company may be subject to the following risks during 2022:

-• Social distancing restrictions to protect the safety of our stakeholders and employees may limit both the access to our properties, and the volume of exploration we are able to fulfill throughout the upcoming quarters.
-More severe government-imposed restrictions, including lockdowns, could further restrict our ability to access our offices or Exploration properties.

-• We may also face supply chain challenges if there are disruptions in service at Site, or logistics providers.
+- Social distancing restrictions to protect the safety of our stakeholders and employees that may limit both the access to our properties, and the volume of exploration we are able to fulfill throughout the upcoming quarters.
+More severe government-imposed restrictions, including lockdowns, could further restrict our ability to access our offices or exploration properties. - The Company may also face supply chain challenges if there are disruptions in service at site, or logistics providers.
 Increased market demand for logistic providers may continue to increase our operating costs and/or limit our ability to continue our operations.